Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Characterizations of ISS by means of ULIM with bounded inputs

 Since the proof of this result is completely analogous to the proofs of Theorem~\ref{thm:New_ISS_Characterizations} and Lemma~\ref{lem:UGS_und_bUAG_imply_UAG}, we drop definitions and precise formulations of the results.

-A harder and more interesting problem is to derive the small-gain theorem for sISS property.
-The approach, used for the proof of ISS and weak ISS small-gain theorems cannot be straightforwardly adapted for the sISS case.
+A harder and more interesting problem is to derive the small-gain theorem for the strong ISS property.
+The approach, used for the proof of ISS and weak ISS small-gain theorems cannot be straightforwardly adapted for the strong ISS case.
 Indeed, applying the cocycle property \eqref{eq:Cocycle_property}, which is the starting point in our proof technique, leads to the fact that the term $\bar{\phi}_i\big(t,x_i,(\phi_{\neq i}, u)\big)$ depends on an input $u$.
 Hence the time $\tau_i$, which is obtained in the next step of the proof of small-gain theorem for ISS property, depends on $u$ as well (since it depends on $\bar{\phi}_i\big(t,x_i,(\phi_{\neq i}, u)\big)$).
 But this is not what we want in order to achieve sAG (or bsAG) property of the interconnection. \end{remark}